avinassh/blag/content/posts/rc-day-15.md

 ### Split Node

-The split node takes a parent and a child which is full, to be split.
+The split node takes a parent and a child, which is full, to be split.
 Illustration from the book:

 ![](/blag/images/2021/node-split.png)

-Before calling `split_node`, we need to make sure that parent node is not full.
-If it is full, then it needs to be split as well.
-This ensures that we are not going crazy with recursion and we splitting top down:
+Before calling `split_node`, we need to make sure that the parent node is not full.
+If it is full, then it needs to be split as well, which ensures that we are not going crazy with recursion and we are splitting top down:

 ```python